BaseMax/crawler-news-currency-gold-coins/README.md

 PHP Crawler to get Persian news related to currency coin and gold.

-You can see the output of this program in (this database file)[database-news.sql].
+You can see the output of this program in [this database file](database-news.sql).

 ### Database